gorenje/millieons.org/w/lost-luggage.md

 ## Is opening and filming lost luggage a morally defensible act?

-Purchasing lost luggage at airports to unpack them on [YouTube (german)](https://www.youtube.com/watch?v=zRlnhmv8RgY) seems to have become a thing.
-Judging by the amount of advertising, the voyeurs of this world enjoy watching this stuff.
-(And yes, watching other people opening the luggage of third parties is, to a certain extent, voyeurism.)
+Purchasing lost luggage at airports to unpack on [YouTube (german)](https://www.youtube.com/watch?v=zRlnhmv8RgY) now seems to have become a thing.
+Judging by the amount of advertising, the voyeurs of this world enjoy watching these kinds of videos.
+(Perhaps others would associate voyeurism with something else, I for me would consider watching other people opening the luggage of third parties to be voyeurism.)

-NOTES:
+DISCLAIMERS:

 1) The video above is a random example and I am not affiliated with nor in any other way connected to the people who made that video.

-2) I am not criticising anyone for doing this nor for watching this, I merely wish to draw attention to this and point out that people don't lose their luggage for fun nor for profit of others.
+2) I am not criticising/blaming/finger-pointing anyone for making such videos nor for watching these videos, I merely wish to draw attention to the fact that people don't lose their luggage for their personal enjoyment nor for the profit or enjoyment of others.

+I question the morality of an activity that I personal find immoral and repulsive.
+Losing luggage can be quite dramatic and psychologically damaging depending on the contents.
+The thought of having that content paraded on YouTube would for anyone make for sleepless nights.

 ### Airports